-The principal features of the Plan are set forth in the Plan Support Agreement (the "Plan Support Agreement") among Centerbridge Partners, L.P. ("Centerbridge"), Oaktree Capital Management, L.P. ("Oaktree"), Honeywell International Inc. ("Honeywell"), certain shareholders represented by Jones Day (the "Additional Investors," and collectively, the "COH Group"), and certain senior noteholders (the "Consenting Noteholders"), who collectively hold more than 88% of the Senior Notes and 58% of GMI's Common Stock.
+The principal features of the Plan are set forth in the Plan Support Agreement (as amended, the "Plan Support Agreement") among Centerbridge Partners, L.P. ("Centerbridge"), Oaktree Capital Management, L.P. ("Oaktree"), Honeywell International Inc. ("Honeywell"), certain shareholders represented by Jones Day (the "Additional Investors," and collectively, the "COH Group"), and certain senior noteholders (the "Consenting Noteholders"), who collectively hold more than 88% of the Senior Notes and 58% of GMI's Common Stock-and certain senior secured lenders, who collectively hold no less than 47% of the outstanding loans under the Senior Credit Facilities.
 The Debtors entered into the Plan Support Agreement to maximize the value of the Debtors' estates following the Debtors' extensive auction process and after hard fought, arm's-length negotiations among the parties thereto.
 The Plan and Plan Support Agreement, as further described in this Disclosure Statement, provide for the following restructuring transactions:

-- i. the infusion of significant debt and equity commitments to support the Debtors' go forward operations and payments under the Plan as follows: - a. committed direct equity investments by certain members of the COH Group in the amount of \$1,050.8 million in the aggregate to purchase Convertible Series A Preferred Stock from the Reorganized Debtors; - b. a \$200 million rights offering available to Holders of Existing Common Stock to purchase Convertible Series A Preferred Stock, which is fully backstopped by Centerbridge, Oaktree, and the Additional Investors for no additional backstop fee; and
+- i. the infusion of significant debt and equity commitments to support the Debtors' go forward operations and payments under the Plan as follows: - a. committed direct equity investments by certain members of the COH Group in the amount of \$1,050.8 million in the aggregate to purchase Convertible Series A Preferred Stock from the Reorganized Debtors;